 8. Extended Puppy Dog (Uttana Shishosana)

-Possibly my favourite pose.
+Possibly my favourite yoga pose.
 Very much like Downward Dog, you will feel a nice long stretch all over the spine, but mostly in the shoulders.
 Keep your hands active, forehead on the ground, elbows lifted and hips aligned with the knees.
 If you’re gonna learn cool yoga poses, this one is a must!

 9. Pigeon (or Thread the Needle) (Eka Pada Rajakapotasana)